Arm-Examples/Get-Started-with-Edge-AI/example_1_yolo_object_detection/ReadMe.md

 Real-time object detection demonstrating Edge AI concepts: model size trade-offs, performance constraints, and local inference.

+This demo uses YOLOv8 models from [Ultralytics](https://ultralytics.com/), a leading computer vision AI company that provides state-of-the-art YOLO models for object detection.

 ## Key Concept: Edge AI Trade-offs

 Edge AI runs AI models locally instead of cloud servers.
 This demo runs on your laptop for development and testing, simulating what will happen when deployed to edge devices like Raspberry Pi.